-- a) Design contractor shall provide a qualified person, other than the person performing the design, to thoroughly check all revised and/or new designs. - i.
+- a) The design contractor shall provide a qualified person, other than the primary person performing the design, to thoroughly check all revised and/or new designs. - i.
 This person shall have a working knowledge of Signalling Systems and all phases of Signalling System projects. - ii.
-This person shall be familiar with requirements of Transport Canada, AREMA C&S manual, and the GO Transit Signals and Communications Standards.
+This person shall be familiar with the requirements of Transport Canada, AREMA C&S manual, and the GO Transit Signals and Communications Standards.